XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 Go ahead and tap the button again for a new hash.

-Congratulations you have now integrated the XYO SDK Core into your Android application.
+> Congratulations you have now integrated the XYO SDK Core into your Android application.

-## Add a Location Heuristic
+## Add Location

 Let's keep going.
 We want to add a heuristic and see what heuristic we are adding.
 We'll add a GPS location to our bound witness chain.